BryanAim/100-days-of-code/log.md

 **Progress**
 I dived into learning about global components in #VueJS.
  Takeaway: Vue components are reusable Vue instances with a name

+###Day 82, July 21, Tuesday

+**Progress**
+learnt about passing data from parent components to child components with the help of #VueJS props.